What Triggers an IRS Business Audit?

 How Can You Prepare for Being Audited?

-Calm your nerves down – this is something you can do to avoid panicking because, after all, it is just a notice, not a death sentence!
+Calm your nerves down – this is something you can do to avoid panicking because it is just a notice, not a death sentence!

-The best way to prepare for an IRS tax audit is to respond to their notices in an appropriate and timely manner.
-Try your best to use a formal, polite, and cooperative tone while doing written or verbal communication.
-In case your firm has a hefty sum of money involved, you definitely need to contact a professional tax consultant who can sail you safely from the prospective sanctions with heavy fines.
+The best way to prepare for an IRS tax audit is to respond to their notices appropriately and promptly.
+Use a formal, polite, and cooperative written or verbal communication tone.
+In case your firm has a hefty sum of money involved, you need to contact a professional tax consultant who can sail you safely from the prospective sanctions with heavy fines.

 Step by Step Guide: What Triggers an IRS Business Audit?